cjpuskar/WBGames/README.md

   ```

   Where:
-    * nameofdb =  sqlite3 database name, in this case CCSF_DB
+  - nameofdb =  sqlite3 database name, in this case CCSF_DB
-    * directory = location of csv files.
+  - directory = location of csv files.
 Since the CSV files are in the projects root folder type 'pwd' and paste that in as the directory

 ## Convert Data from CSV to JSON
+  - For this challenge I created a script which converts a CSV file to a JSON file.

   - The csv-json.py script converts a csv file into a json file.
   - It takes 3 arguments:
      * -i: Name of the input file